 It’s not illegal to tether a horse but the horse’s basic needs must be provided.
 For further details about how a horse should be ideally tethered or whether it’s a cause for concern, see our advice on tethering, which has been produced in response to public concerns.

-All horses should have constant access to fresh, clean drinking water.
+All horses should have constant access to fresh, clean drinking water whatever the weather.
 The water supply should be checked at least daily.
 Rivers, streams and springs can provide a water source, but these must have safe access points easily available to the horse.
 Steep banks or a low water supply can cause problems.

 Weather and time of year are huge factors in the quality of the grass.
 During the winter, the grass will have limited nutritional value and supplementary hay is sometimes required.
 This is dependant on the horses’ age, body condition (weight) , weather conditions and the environment the horse is living in.

 Strands of hay left on the floor indicate that hay is potentially being provided to the horses.
 The body condition of the horses will be the best guide as to whether they are receiving adequate food in a situation like this.

 Spring and summer can be the complete opposite, with too much grazing being available!
-Lush spring grass can potentially be a problem for some horses, especially those that are still overweight after the winter or those prone to laminitis.
+Lush spring grass can potentially be a problem for some horses, especially those that are still overweight after the winter or those prone to laminitis or Equine Metabolic Syndrome.
 A management method of restricted grazing is often implemented to prevent the horse gorging on the rich grass.
-If a horse in good (or even overweight condition) on bare pasture, it may well not be a cause for concern.
+If a horse in good (or even overweight condition) is on limited pasture, it may well not be a cause for concern.

 It’s important, however, that these horses are not starved and hay may have to be given to replace the grass.
 Electric fencing is often used and can be moved back daily to release a small area of fresh grass for the horse to safely eat.

-There are many issues that may lead to skin problems such as sunburn, bacterial infections or lice.
+There are many issues that may lead to skin problems such as sunburn, allergic reaction, bacterial infections or lice.
 Any part of the horse’s skin can be affected, but the most common issues are sunburn on the muzzle and a horse relentlessly scratching different areas of their body due to a condition called Sweet Itch, or during the winter an infection known as mud fever and rain scald.
 Treatment will be required to prevent the problem becoming worse and help to clear up any issues.